Printing labels

 Print on [Enter]

-Enable Print on [Enter] to print labels immediately when a value is edited and the [Enter] key is pressed.
+Enable Print on [Enter] to print labels immediately after editing a value and pressing [Enter].

-For example, you type a new price in a cell, press [Enter], and the program immediately prints labels with the new price.
+For example, type a new price in a cell and press [Enter] โ the program prints labels with the updated value.